couchbase/gocbencryption/README.md

 ```

 The Couchbase Go Field Level Encryption (FLE) library uses struct tags to specify which field(s) to apply encryption to and what provider to use.
-The struct tag key is `encrypted` and the value is of the form `"key-id"`.
+The struct tag key is `encrypted` and the value is of the form `"encrypter-alias"`.
 Here’s an example struct definition:

 ```